bogdanvuk/rst/examples/paper/source/index.rst

 The |cop| has been implemented using the Xilinx Vivado Design Suite 2014.4 software for logic synthesis and implementation with default synthesis and P&R options.
 From the implementation report files, device utilization data has been analyzed and information about the number of used slices, BRAMs and DSP blocks has been extracted, and is presented in Table 4.
 The maximum operating frequency of 133 MHz of system clock frequency for the implemented |cop| architecture was attained.

-**Mozda udariti procente utilization-a**
+.. tabularcolumns:: l l l l

-.. tabularcolumns:: c c c c
+.. _tbl-utilization:

 .. list-table:: FPGA resources required to implement |cop| architecture for DT induction with selected UCI datasets
     :header-rows: 1